 Food Storage Tips

 In the food industry, it all starts here.
-We share some advice on how to store fresh foods in your catering kitchen to ensure they’re safe to eat.
+We share some advice on storing fresh foods in your catering kitchen to ensure they’re safe to eat.

-1. Not Everything Can Be Stored at Room Temperature
+Not All Foods Can Be Stored at Room Temperature

 Keep your fresh ingredients fresh and your prepared foods optimal.
 Keeping a constant correct temperature requires properly insulated cold rooms with sophisticated sensor systems.

-Don’t forget about the basic food hygiene rules – for example, cooked meat can’t be stored next to raw foods.
+Don’t forget about the basic food hygiene rules – for example, you mustn’t store cooked meat next to raw foods.
 Too many businesses get caught out and cross-contamination can cause food poisoning.

 The same principle also applies to food handling.